📍 Bolt Help / Products / Bolt Ignite 🔥 / API V3 Implementation

 }

-Because you’re loading the Bolt ignite script as an external package, the timing of when the script loads and the execution of your scripts is hard to predict.
-So we check see the Bolt global client object exists first.
-Otherwise, we wait for the script to load before usage.
+Because you’re loading the Bolt ignite script as an async external package, the timing of when the script loads and the execution of your scripts is not guaranteed.
+So thats why you need to check and see if the Bolt global client object exists first.
+Otherwise, wait for the script to load before usage.

 Step 2: Add the Bolt Login Modal